 "A young Viognier vineyard on Sugarbird Manor in Stellenbosch.
 Dried flowers, potpourri, dried ginger root, hibiscus, orange peel and strawberry juice.
 Tastes pretty close to dry with a fragrant peppermint finish.
 Includes the taste of rooibos tea botanicals as well as the ping and zip of the grapefruit rinds.
 Beautifully juicy, red shiny maraschino-cherry and nectarine fruit in the middle."
 25 g/L Residiual sugar.

 The family that created Barolo Chinato still keeps their recipe secret.
 This is the best way you can finish a meal: single-vineyard Barolo macerated with spices and herbs to create a spectacular bitter wine amaro.
-Sometimes called the best after-dinner drink in the world.
+A candidate for the best after-dinner drink in the world.

 Carpano's White Vermouth has a bit of sweetness, some citrus, cocoa beans, vanilla, and almond aromas for a complex drink with a slice of grapefruit or topped with Sparkling wine or club soda.